Social responsibility in tourism the new bottom line

 - Tourism development benefits mostly the big, private (often non-native) players in the tourism industry (India); the residents feel alienated, and this doesn’t augur well for conservation efforts.

 When the tourism industry actively engages in the local community, real benefits are seen.
 Partnering with locals to share and celebrate their culture with tourists in a respectful way that is remunerated fairly is just one of those ways.
 Investing time, resources and volunteer hours into local initiatives such as language development, caring for the natural environment and providing mentorship to young people, for example, can create impact that lasts for lifetimes.

-How I have a positive impact on the local community?
+How can I have a positive impact on my local community?

 The key to creating positive impact is relationship building.
 Communicate openly with the people around your business and invite them to do the same.
 This is the start of the process, but it’s also vital for its continued success.

 In the age of greenwashing, it’s important to show that you mean business, and to do that you need to provide something of value, too: funding, access to resources, networks, or people.
 There are so many ways your organisation can invest in growing the local economy, while also adding value to your guests and your business.
 It’s another form of sustainability in action.

 How can Weeva help the hospitality industry improve its social impact?